danyaberezun/KEEPs/README.md

 > This preserves the type safety property: for a given set of inference constraints `T`, which we want to enhance with subtyping reconstruction information, if $C ==> R$, we have $T\ \\&\ R ==> T\ \\&\ C$.

 To implement this, we have to adapt the existing resolution algorithm to this new relaxed strategy.
+We did not do a complete adaptation in the developed prototype, but we believe it is definitely feasible to do so, given enough time.

 #### Examples of constraint resolution